 An injured worker is found to have reached maximum medical improvement (MMI) when his/her condition has stabilized, and despite continued medical treatment, their condition is not likely to improve.
 Basically, an employee collecting TT because of a work injury or occupational disease may reach a point medically when they will not improve any more – they have gotten as well as they will get.

-Ohio law defines MMI as a “treatment plateau (static or well-stabilized) at which no fundamental functional or physiological change can be expected within reasonable medical probability in spite of continuing medical or rehabilitative procedures.”
+Ohio law defines maximum medical improvement as a “treatment plateau (static or well-stabilized) at which no fundamental functional or physiological change can be expected within reasonable medical probability in spite of continuing medical or rehabilitative procedures.”
 Under Ohio law when an injured worker reaches MMI, they are no longer entitled to receive temporary total disability compensation.

-If an injured workers’ treating doctor determines that he or she has reached MMI the Ohio Bureau of Workers’ Compensation will terminate temporary total on the date indicated by the attending physician.
-However, in most claims the BWC will schedule an independent medical exam to determine if an injured worker has reached MMI.
+If an injured workers’ treating doctor determines that he or she has reached maximum medical improvement, the Ohio Bureau of Workers’ Compensation will terminate temporary total on the date indicated by the attending physician.
+However, in most claims, the BWC will schedule an independent medical exam to determine if an injured worker has reached MMI.
 The Bureau sends the IME report to the treating doctor to ask if they agree with the IME doctors’ finding that the claimant has reached MMI.